rjspencer/docs/theming.md

 :	the text to append to the count if it happens to be 1

 numerousItemText
-:	the text to append to the cound if it is anything other than 1
+:	the text to append to the count if it is anything other than 1

 ## AudioAddToCartLink
 Creates a link that, when clicked, will add the item to the user's cart on StageBloc